primer3-org/primer3plus/Readme.txt

 It should run unaltered on windows and linux systems if you checkout from subversion.
-If you run encounter problems, please check the newlines to get them right for your platform (unix2dos).

 To install copy the folder in the cgi-folder.
 Obtain a copy of primer3 and install it into this folder.
 Adjust the settings in settings.pl to match your configuration.

+To set the proper rights on linux call on commandline:
+./primer3setLinuxRights.sh

+Problems you may encounter:
+If you run encounter problems, please check the newlines to get them right for your platform (unix2dos).

 Please check carefully the executable and writing rights:
 - All cgi-scripts should be executable by the webserver user.